Best poster competition

-- Poster content must relate to a component of original research or work-related case study completed either as a student, or in your line of work.
+- Poster content must relate to a component of original research or work-related case study undertaken either as an academic, student, or in your line of work.

-- Poster content must be based on original research or work-related case studies that have been completed since January 2015.
+- Poster content must be based on original research or work-related case studies that have been completed or are in progress.